Our Story

 Robert was a successful corporate photographer for twenty years, working in Australia, Asia and Canada.
 In addition, he’s been a heavy equipment operator, a welder and geological field assistant in both Canada and Australia.

 Karen was an international sales and marketing executive for the hospitality industry.
-Today Karen looks after the sales and marketing of Cape Grace Wines and you will normally find her at the cellar door sharing her love of the region and her extensive wine knowledge.
+Today Karen looks after the sales and marketing of Cape Grace Wines and you will find her at the cellar door sharing her love of the region and her extensive wine knowledge.

 Conrad Tritt